 About the Pacific Research Colloquium (PRC)

-Each year the Department of Pacific Affairs (DPA) at the Australian National University brings early career social science researchers from the Pacific (including Papua and Timor-Leste) to a two-week intensive workshop in Canberra, Australia, to work with experienced researchers, develop skills for social science research in the Pacific, and present a paper on their current or proposed research.
+Each year the Department of Pacific Affairs (DPA) at The Australian National University (ANU) brings together early career social science researchers from the Pacific for an intensive workshop series to develop skills for social science research in the Pacific via a program called the Pacific Research Colloquium (PRC).

 Who Can Apply